FDA approved for more than 25 years

 Finasteride

 Finasteride is an oral medication that works somewhat preventatively.
-It blocks a hormone called DHT (short for dihydrotestosterone) that’s responsible for androgenic alopecia (the clinical term for male pattern hair loss).
+It blocks a hormone called DHT (short for dihydrotestosterone) responsible for androgenic alopecia (the clinical term for male pattern hair loss).

 Research shows finasteride can reduce DHT by as much as 70 percent when taken daily.
 And with continued use, the results tend to be promising.